Once again, STAR UK is proud to announce that we have been successfully audited and retain our ISO 17100 certification.

 The translation company must ensure that every employee or third-party supplier who works on projects that comply with the ISO 17100 standard has the relevant qualifications.

 There are three options:

-- Has obtained a Masters degree in translation, linguistics or language studies
+- A Masters degree in translation, linguistics or language studies

-- Has obtained a Bachelors degree in translation, linguistics or language studies and has the equivalent of two years’ full-time professional experience in translation.
+- A Bachelors degree in translation, linguistics or language studies and has the equivalent of two years’ full-time professional experience in translation.

-- Has the equivalent of five years’ full-time professional experience in translation.
+- The equivalent of five years’ full-time professional experience in translation.

 Possessing one of the above ensures that the supplier has the skills needed to deliver a translation that meets the customer’s requirements.